 - Make sure you connect your product before configuring PowerStream Plus software.
 For more information on the connection setup of your product, see the user guide for your Matrox hardware. - Make sure all of your Maevex devices are using the latest version of the Matrox Maevex firmware.
 Download and install the Matrox Maevex firmware package version that matches the latest Matrox PowerStream Plus software version (with the same release date).
 For more information, see the Matrox Maevex Series Firmware Updater document.
-Note: If the versions do not match, the device will not be detected. - Install the latest version of the Matrox PowerStream Plus software. - You may need administrator rights to install or uninstall certain software.
-For more information, see Windows documentation or contact your system administrator. - To assign an initial IP address to your encoders and decoders, a DHCP (Dynamic Host Configuration Protocol) server is required. - Windows Server 2019, Server 2016, and Server 2008 R2 Make sure the SSDP Discovery service, network discovery, and file sharing options are enabled.
+Note: If the versions do not match, the device will not be detected. - Install the latest version of the Matrox PowerStream Plus software. - Maevex 6100 Series Identify a Maevex environment administrator who will take control of the Maevex 6100 Series devices that are detected for the first time, create users on the Maevex devices, and set their permissions. - Make sure you have the administrator rights that may be needed to install or uninstall certain software.
+For more information, see Windows documentation or contact your system administrator. - Identify a DHCP (Dynamic Host Configuration Protocol) server that will be used to assign an initial IP address to your encoders and decoders. - Windows Server 2022 and Server 2019 Make sure the SSDP Discovery service, network discovery, and file sharing options are enabled.